material-motion/material-motion/concepts/runtimes.md

 - Remove any Plan associated with a given name from a target.
 - Enumerate the log of operations.

 Internally, a Transaction must maintain an ordered list of operations.

-This ordered list of operations must be explicitly committed to a Runtime instance.
+A Transaction must be explicitly committed to a Runtime; e.g. `runtime.commit(transaction)`.

 Consider the following transaction pseudo-code: